Ductmate Industries

 Posted on July 19, 2013 by Ductmate Industries

-J. F. Ahern Co. is the mechanical contractor for the project and responsible for the sheet metal and other mechanical systems.
-Shaun Neubauer, Project Manager for J.F.
-Ahern, has as one of his primary functions – the need to control project costs.
+F. Ahern Co. is the mechanical contractor for the project, responsible for the sheet metal and other mechanical systems.
+J.F.
+Ahern Project Manager Shaun Neubauer has he need to control project costs as one of his primary functions.

-The polyester material is webbed into a thermal blanket which is then bonded with an FSK facing to resist damage during system installation and operation.
+The polyester material is webbed into a thermal blanket, which is then bonded with an FSK facing to resist damage during system installation and operation.
 It also provides excellent durability in the airstream.

-“We install all duct liners at the shop and have had to use elastomeric-type product for many of our installations,” said Elwing.
-“Elastomeric material is tough to work with because it’s hard to cut and shape into place.”
+“We install all duct liners at the shop and have had to use an elastomeric-type product for many of our installations,” Elwing said.
+“Elastomeric material is tough to work with because it’s hard to cut and shape into place.
+We had never used the PolyArmor liner before and discovered that it installs much faster and is easy to pin; it greatly reduced our man hours on the project.”

-“We had never used the PolyArmor liner before and discovered that it installs much faster and is easy to pin; It greatly reduced our man hours on the project.”
-Elwing estimated they installed 25,000 sq. ft. of the liner material, all installed by hand using no coil machine.
+Elwing estimated that they installed 25,000 sq ft of the liner material, all of which was installed by hand using no coil machine.
 Even with the additional labor time required, he cut his installation time by 30% or more!

 The net result was even better than expected.